All Episodes

 And it's in the foreign press.

-Of course, what media is for with the internet the way it is.
+Of course, what media is foreign?

-The UK Daily Mail is accessible by everybody, but we don't know how widely it is.
+With the internet the way it is, the UK Daily Mail is accessible by everybody, but we don't know how widely it is.

 But still, this is foreign media.

-Well, here's how it starts.
+And basically, well, here's how it starts.

 The 12-year affair made Jennifer Flowers one of the most high-profile mistresses in America.

-In an exclusive interview with stick with me on this, folks.
+Stick with me on this, folks.

 Stick with me here.

-In an exclusive interview with the Daily Mail Online, Jennifer Flowers has spoken of her deep regret at turning down Clinton's pleas to talk some eight years ago.
+In an exclusive interview with the Daily Mail online, Jennifer Flowers has spoken of her deep regret at turning down Clinton's pleas to talk some eight years ago.

 She revealed her belief they would still be together today were it not for the birth of Chelsea.